Passport application requirements

 If you need to travel urgently, you can request priority service (an additional fee is payable).
 This will ensure we issue your passport within two working days of receiving everything we need from you.

-Can I lodge my application form online?
+Why can't I lodge my application form online?

 Why can’t I use the renewal form?